work-in-progress/hook.io-wget/README.md

 ### Hook.io Schema support

 The package config contains experimental hook.io schema definitions.
+The definition is also exported as hook.

 ### Coffeescript